How to Master App Store Optimization

 There are several tools you can use for keyword research.
 If you use Google Keyword Planner, Semrush, or Ahrefs for SEO, you can also use them for ASO keyword research.
 Alternatively, you can look at ASO tools such as data.ai (formerly App Annie), Sensor Tower, AppTweak, Mobile Action, and TheTool.
 These tools will help not only with keyword research but also with other aspects of ASO.

 You should focus on finding a balance between popular keywords, less competitive keywords, and what your competitors are using.
 But ensure that they are always relevant to your app.
 Keywords are less about what you want to be known for and more about what potential users will search for.
 They will be searching for problems and solutions.
-So, focus on keywords associated with the problems or pain points your app addresses.
+The importance of keyword research cannot be overstated when optimizing your app’s visibility and attracting potential users.

 Apple’s App Store includes a field for keywords, but the field has a 100-character limit.
 So, you need to choose your keywords carefully.
 Useful strategies include: